 Another great way to get antioxidants into your diet is by incorporating fresh, raw vegetables into your meals.
 Vegetables such as kale, spinach and beets are high in antioxidants.

-Adding antioxidants to your diet is an easy way to optimize oral health.
+Adding antioxidants to your diet is an easy way for stimulating gum growth.
 Antioxidants can help ward off bacteria, which can cause bad breath and rotting teeth.
 They also boost the immune system, helping to keep you healthy and strong.